hopsoft/universalid/README.md

 ### Why Expand Global ID?

-A variety of additional use-cases can be handled easily _(with minimal code)_ by extending GlobalID to objects like Hash.
+A variety of additional use-cases can be handled easily _(with minimal code)_ by extending GlobalID to objects like Hash and unsaved ActiveModels.
 Consider a multi-step form or wizard where users incrementally build up a complex set of related ActiveRecord instances.

 - When do we save to the database?